tanbiralam/RepoDoc-AI-Readme-Generator/README.md

 npm run dev
 ```

-6. **Open the application**
+6. **Access the application**

-Navigate to [http://localhost:3000](http://localhost:3000) in your browser to begin generating README files.
+Open your browser and go to [http://localhost:3000](http://localhost:3000) to start generating README files.

 ---

 ## 💻 Usage

-Use the web interface to input your GitHub repository URL or manually enter your project details.
-The AI engine will generate a tailored, professional README automatically.
-You can edit the markdown with live preview and syntax highlighting for fine-tuning.
-Once satisfied, save or download your README to include it in your project repository.
+Use the web interface to enter your GitHub repository URL or manually provide your project details.
+The AI engine will generate a tailored README file automatically.
+You can edit the markdown with a live preview and syntax highlighting to refine your documentation.
+When satisfied, download or save your README to your project repository.

-The application supports multiple AI models and enriches your documentation with comprehensive repository insights, making it easy to create detailed, high-quality project documentation quickly and effortlessly.
+The tool supports multiple AI models and enriches your README with comprehensive repository insights, enabling you to create high-quality, professional project documentation quickly and effortlessly.

 ---